Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

 Step 9.
 Put a minimum of three coats of Danish oil on the wood to finish using a lint-free cloth.

-Method 4 – Using Heat Gun on Chalk Painted Wood
+Method 4 – Using the Heat Gun On Chalk Painted Wood

 This is a good approach for use on both thin and thick layers of chalk paint.
 If you lack a heat gun, a heavy-duty hair dryer may do the trick.